meet the Team Behind Home Grounds

 I have a graduate degree in physical chemistry, but my true passion has always been writing.
 At Homegrounds.co, I can combine the two, delving into the fascinating science of coffee.

 Jovana Durovic – Managing Editor, Content manager.

 I come from a country where people drink domestic coffee (what the rest of the world knows as Turkish coffee) and where Nescafe designates all instant coffees ever made.
 So, imagine my first encounter with, say, Hario V60…Yes, it was love at first sight.
-Today I’m a coffee connoisseur and a huge coffee lover.
+Today I’m a moderate coffee connoisseur and a huge coffee lover.

 My favorite brewing methods are the V60 and traditional espresso-making.
 Yet, despite my country’s long tradition of Turkish-coffee-adoring, I somehow cannot stand it.
 That’s just too dark, even for me.

 I’m a semi-reluctant homebody who enjoys cold brew in the company of two Dachshunds, Mommy Dog and Bibbo, and 20 house plants.